 Working and studying in a second language is no easy task.
 Often valuable programs, resources, and opportunities available to all students can be missed in the shuffle of learning a new city, country, and educational system.
-That's why we offer a variety of ESL services offering customized, comprehensive introductions to living on campus, classroom expectations, and taking advantage of student programs.
+That’s why we offer a variety of ESOL services offering customized, comprehensive introductions to living on campus, classroom expectations, and taking advantage of student programs.

-Our comprehensive ESL Programs are designed to introduce non-native English speakers to the resources available to them on campus while also building writing, reading, speaking, and listening proficiency and outlining classroom expectations and etiquette.
+Our comprehensive ESOL Programs are designed to introduce non-native English speakers to the resources available to them on campus while also building writing, reading, speaking, and listening proficiency and outlining classroom expectations and etiquette.
 Programs include:

 Our international student class sizes are small and we guarantee individualized attention, a necessary factor in ensuring we meet the distinct needs of each student.

-ESL Skills: Joining the Ringling Community is a semester-long course created to introduce international students to the resources and nuances of life at Ringling College.
-ESL Skills is designed to:
+ESOL Skills: Joining the Ringling Community is a semester-long course created to introduce international students to the resources and nuances of life at Ringling College.
+ESOL Skills is designed to:

 30-40% of our international student population takes this course to ease the transition of studying in a new country.

 Writing Studio is a semester-long course tailored to the distinct writing needs and challenges of non-native English speakers.
 Students in this program will be given individualized instruction to ensure understanding of assignments and allow for individual, customized attention.

 As a student in Writing Studio, you will strengthen your English language writing, reading, and listening comprehension, enhance your understanding of idiomatic, everyday American English, and receive customized instruction for writing for academic and professional work.

 50% of our international students enroll in Writing Studio to take advantage of the unique learning environment and customized resources.

 Please review the testing and paperwork requirements designed to facilitate your transition at Ringling College.
 If you have any questions regarding your student status at Ringling College, please contact Amy Pettengill at:

 All international Ringling students are required to take a speaking and listening comprehension test and submit a written essay.